wenfanwu/schism-toolbox/README.md

 ### Step-9: Tidal forcing

-This part aims to implement tidal forcing at the open boundary (e.g. bctides.in).
+This part aims to implement tidal forcing at the open boundary (e.g., bctides.in).

 ```matlab
 % extract tidal forcing